-SBA Form 1919 is the borrower information form and includes personal identifying information as well as responses to 22 questions.
-Questions range from citizenship status to the number of jobs that will be created or retained because of the SBA financing.
-Follow this step by step guide to filling out SBA Form 1919 to prevent delays in your application.
+SBA Form 1919 is the borrower information form filled out by applicants as part of the process of applying for a Small Business Administration (SBA) loan.
+This form includes personal and business-identifying information as well as responses to questions that range from citizenship status to the number of potential jobs created or retained through the loan.
+Filling this form out properly will minimize potential delays in loan approval.

 Who Completes SBA Form 1919

 Based on business structure, the individuals who need to fill out SBA Form 1919 are: